haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 Once logged in, click on the `build` menu to start the creation of a custom workflow.
 You will land in the workflow-builder page, where you can interactively build your haddock3 scenario by combining the available modules.
+This page is sub-divided in three areas, that will be described below.

 On the left are presented the list of modules.
 To add a module to the workflow, just click on it, and it will be automatically added at the bottom of the configuration file.